 In terms of official Fallout 5 info, there certainly isn't a lot out there currently.
 What we do have are comments from Bethesda, Todd Howard, and even some rumors that have cropped up over the last couple of years.
 Some point to a possible setting, while others are a little harder to discern.
 For now, here's everything we know about Fallout 5 so far.
 As new details are revealed, you'll find this page updated with the latest news.

 - What is it?
-The unconfirmed next installment of the highly popular Fallout franchise.
+The next installment of the Fallout franchise

 - When can I play it?
 TBC

 - Which console will it be on?
-TBC.
-Likely Xbox Series X and PC first, with the potential of coming to PS5.
+Likely not PlayStation

-It stands to reason that Microsoft and Bethesda would make this an exclusive title because of the former's purchase of the latter earlier this year, but Xbox has said exclusivity deals on new games from Bethesda will be decided on a case by case basis so it's hard to be certain.
-At the very least, we'd expect Fallout 5 to be a title for Xbox Game Pass.
+It stands to reason that Microsoft and Bethesda would make this an exclusive title because of the former's purchase of the latter.
+However, Xbox has said exclusivity deals on new games from Bethesda will be decided on a case-by-case basis so it's hard to be certain.
+At the very least, we should expect Fallout 5 to be a title for Xbox Game Pass.

 Considering console lifecycles usually last about seven years, it seems likely we would see Fallout 5 release on these systems before the next, next-generation systems are going to be introduced.

 Fallout 5 location and setting: where could it be set?